 The Salus University Strategic Plan is an evolutionary document that embodies our institutional planning process.
 The process is inclusive of all of Salus’ constituents, including students, faculty, alumni, Board of Trustees and advisory board members, as well as thought leaders in both higher education and healthcare.

-The 2015+ Salus University Strategic Plan advances the next chapter in an institutional planning process that began in the late 1970s and has resulted in the transformation of the single purpose Pennsylvania College of Optometry, which was founded in 1919, to a specialized graduate health professions University that currently enrolls over 1100 students in its four Colleges and thirteen graduate and professional degree programs.
+The attainment of university status was the capstone event of the 2005-2010 Plan, which was responsible for the transformation of the single purpose Pennsylvania College of Optometry (founded 1919) to the specialized graduate health professions Salus University (effective 2008).
+Salus currently enrolls over 1200 students in its four colleges and thirteen graduate and professional degree programs.

-All of these priorities are driven by a sense of urgency to stabilize and systematically cultivate current programs, as well as to bolster our marquis optometry program.
-These touchstones will serve as the foundation for all institutional actions and initiatives that are intended to develop the academic and administrative support systems necessary to insure and preserve the integrity and quality of all academic programs and to position both the University and its graduates to assume integral roles in the nation’s developing health care delivery system.
+All of these priorities were driven by a sense of urgency to stabilize and systematically cultivate current programs.
+These touchstones continue to serve as the foundation for all institutional actions and initiatives that are intended to develop the academic and administrative support systems necessary to ensure and preserve the integrity and quality of all academic programs and to position both Salus and its graduates to assume integral roles in the nation’s developing health care delivery system.

 Having confirmed the attainment of our goals for “Consolidating the Gains,” Salus turned its focus to the enhancement and growth of the university’s offerings.
 Salus continually (1) assesses the educational impact and delivery model for each of its academic programs, as well as the efficiency and productivity of its administrative units, in order to put forth recommendations for programmatic and institutional improvement and (2) explores and implements potential new academic programs.

 In 2018 and 2019, Salus’ constituents participated in a scenario planning exercise